tempo-sim/Tempo/README.md

     ResponseContinuation(Response, grpc::Status_OK);
 }
 ```
-You should include a TSimpleRequestHandler or TStreamRequestHandler for every RPC in your service.
+You should include a TSimpleRequestHandler or TStreamingRequestHandler for every RPC in your service.
 You may not bind multiple handlers to one RPC.